R POS 100 Introduction to Political Science (3)

 This course focuses on the politics of public finances.
 It explores the social conflicts surrounding taxation, public spending, and public debt, the role played by different political actors and institutions in fiscal policy choices, and the influence of non-governmental and supra-national organizations (like rating agencies or the International Monetary Fund) on national public finance.
 It seeks to answer questions like 'Why do different countries spend and tax so differently?'
 'Why do some countries get dangerously indebted?'
 'How do others keep their budgets in balance?'
 The course relies primarily on lectures and class discussion.
 The last five classes are set aside for team-projects analyzing the significant problems of several countries in the wake of the global economic and financial crisis.
 Four credit sections for Honors Program students only.

 Students will actively participate in the political process through working in a staff position at a recognized political agency, organization or institution to test - in a nonacademic setting - the concepts and theories examined in the classroom.
 Internships are open only to qualified juniors and seniors.
-Only one version may be taken for credit.
+Through Fall 2024, offered for 3 credits.
+May be repeated for a total of 6 credits.
 May not be taken by students with credit for R PAD 498.
 Prerequisite(s): permission of instructor.
 S/U graded.

 R POS 395 (= R PAD 395; formerly R PUB 395) International Political Economy (3-4)